ClearAll2/SimpleFileTransferApp/README.md

 - Unlimited file size.
 - Support both IPv4 and IPv6.
 - Support UPnP protocol.
-- Integrated Chat.
-- Local Peers.
+- Local Peers for faster connection.
-- Be updated automatically.
+- Be updated automatically via SFT Updater.

 ## How to use?
 You can watch demo [here](https://drive.google.com/file/d/1zlNjszlQIognsloPBZ6rg7XqaXN8fDAC/view), a little bit old but still the same steps.